 Special Exceptions and Exemptions

 While FMCSA Hours of Service rules are strict, there are special exceptions and exemptions for some drivers and operations.
+These include short-haul exceptions, adverse driving condition allowances, and agricultural exemptions.
 Knowing these exceptions is key for following the rules and running efficiently.

 Understanding FMCSA Hours of Service regulations helps trucking companies and drivers.
 It ensures they follow the rules and keep roads safe.